SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

     - 6 highlights from Apple AI Researchers Boast Useful on-Device Model That ‘Substantially Outperforms’ GPT-4
     - 4 highlights from Don’t Like Your DALL-E Images?
 OpenAI Now Lets You Edit Them.

+[[2024-04-02]] 7:00 AM — Synced 4 highlights from 1 document.
+    - 4 highlights from Sam Altman Has Been Removed as the Owner of the OpenAI Startup Fund